Clivassy/Ft_Containers/README.md

 └── Makefile <br>

 Each header file contains the implementation of a specific container. <br>
-The implementation is split into two main sections: the container class definition and the container iterator definition.<br>
+The implementation is splited into two main sections: the container class definition and the container iterator definition.<br>

 ## General advices
 - here talk about how to begin the project